The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Introduction

 \subsection{Outline}

 We now summarize the structure of the paper.
 In section \ref{sec-Prelim} we review some elementary concepts.
 We also formally define G-equivalence classes of states.
-Appendix \ref{embeding} includes a discussion about the situations where the input and output Hilbert space of a time evolution are different.
+Appendix \ref{app:proj} includes a short review of projective unitary representations and Appendix \ref{embeding} includes a discussion about the situations where the input and output Hilbert space of a time evolution are different.
 In section \ref{sec-duality}, we introduce the idea of two dual points of view to asymmetry, constrained-dynamical and information-theoretic.
 We also show how these two dual points of view arise naturally in the study of quantum reference frames.
 In section \ref{unitary-G-equivalence}, we define the notion of \emph{unitary G-equivalence}, another equivalence relation over states that is slightly stronger than G-equivalence.
 Using the constrained-dynamical and information-theoretic perspectives, we find two different ways to characterize the unitary G-equivalence classes of states: the characteristic function and the reduction to the irreps.
+Section \ref{sec-approximate} extends these considerations to the case of \emph{approximate} unitary G-equivalence, in which one state should be transformed to a state that is close to (but not necessarily exactly equal to) a second.
+The proofs for this section are presented in appendix \ref{app:proofofapproxGequivalence}.

-In section \ref{Sec-Reduction}, we show that these two different characterization are in fact two different representations of the same object, the reduction of the state to the associative algebra and that they can be transformed one to the other via Fourier and inverse Fourier transforms.
+In section \ref{Sec-Reduction}, we show that the two different characterizations of the unitary G-equivalence classes are in fact two different representations of the same object, the reduction of the state to the associative algebra and that these representations can be transformed one to the other via Fourier and inverse Fourier transforms. \blk We further outline several nice mathematical properties of the characteristic function of a state, properties which make it particularly useful for the study of the asymmetry of pure states.
+We also show, in appendix \ref{app:distinguish}, that both the amplitude and the phase of the characteristic function are important for specifying the asymmetry of a state, while in appendix \ref{app:charfuncs} we explain more about characteristic functions and their connection with the classical characteristic function of probability distributions.